VenalityXT/OSI-Model/README.md

 The OSI Model provides a structured way to understand how data moves through a network by separating complex communication processes into clearly defined layers.
 Rather than serving as a strict implementation guide, the model functions as a **mental framework** that allows networking and security professionals to reason about failures, attacks, and design decisions logically.

-By mapping real-world tools, protocols, and behaviors to each layer, this project demonstrates how the OSI model is applied during troubleshooting and security analysis.
-Physical issues are isolated before logical ones, local communication is validated before routing, and application errors are examined in the context of transport, encryption, and session handling.

-Understanding the OSI model in this way prevents misdiagnosis, reduces troubleshooting time, and improves communication between technical teams.
-When used correctly, it allows professionals to identify not just *what* is failing, but *where* and *why* the failure is occurring.
+By isolating issues layer by layer, professionals can quickly determine whether a problem originates from physical connectivity, local network communication, routing, transport behavior, encryption, or application logic.
+This approach reduces misdiagnosis, shortens troubleshooting time, and improves communication between technical teams by providing a shared language for analysis.